Infiorate di Spello

-Infiorate di Spello is a manifestation which takes place every year in the small Umbrian town of Spello (Italy) on the occasion of the Corpus Domini feast, on the ninth Sunday after Easter.
+Infiorate di Spello is a custom which is practiced every year in the Umbrian town of Spello (Italy) on the Feast of Corpus Christi.
 On that night, almost a thousand people work incessantly to create carpets and pictures made of flowers along the town's narrow streets.
 Floral creations cover streets throughout the historical centre in preparation for the passage of the Blessed Sacrament carried in procession by the bishop on Sunday morning.
-The result is a unique, one mile-long path of beautiful floral creations with an explosion of colors and scents.
+The result is a one-mile-long path of floral creations.